50+ Money Hacks to Reset Your Financial Mindset

 35. Use a Budgeting App

-Use your bank’s budgeting tools, like Quicken or Personal Capital, which can help you track how much money is coming in and out of your account.
+Use your bank’s budgeting tools, like Quicken, which can help you track how much money is coming in and out of your account.

 This is the simplest way to manage your money wisely.